eclipse/paho.mqtt.python/README.rst

 Callback
 ........

+Immediately prior to the connection attempt, the `on_pre_connect()` callback will be called.
+This is a useful callback to set information that must be done before the connection starts, e.g., calling `will_set()`.

 When the client receives a CONNACK message from the broker in response to the connect it generates an ``on_connect()`` callback.